In bipartisan move, U.S. archbishop to pray for Democrats, too

-NEW YORK (Reuters) - Roman Catholic Cardinal Timothy Dolan will deliver the closing prayer at the Democratic National Convention as well as this week’s Republican meeting, in a sign of bipartisanship after Dolan had taken a role opposing the White House on policy matters.
+NEW YORK, Aug 28 (Reuters) - Roman Catholic Cardinal Timothy Dolan will deliver the closing prayer at the Democratic National Convention as well as this week’s Republican meeting, in a sign of bipartisanship after Dolan had taken a role opposing the White House on policy matters.

 Dolan, the archbishop of New York and president of the U.S. Conference of Catholic Bishops, last week accepted an invitation to deliver the closing prayer at the Republican National Convention on Thursday in Tampa, Florida.